 Michigan Crossroads Council has some of the finest properties in the United States.
 Whether you are part of a religious, school, or Scouting group, we are pleased you are considering us for your next conference, camp out or weekend activity.
-Reservations are now open for 2017-2018 (through 8-31-18).
+Reservations are now open for 2018.
 Click “Make Your Reservation Now” below to register.
 If you would like to learn more about our camp properties, please look below.

 Cole Canoe Base